-- the factorisation of the two sectors is exact if one imagines two copies of QCD, QCD1 and QCD2, respectively for the upper and lower sectors. - all DIS coefficients are known to NNLO and almost all to N3LO. - as the DIS coefficients are inclusive over the hadronic final state, the calculation cannot provide differential results.
+- the factorisation of the two sectors is exact if one imagines two copies of QCD, QCD1 and QCD2, respectively for the upper and lower sectors. - all DIS coefficients are known to NNLO and almost all to N3LO. - over the hadronic final state, the calculation cannot provide differential results.